deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “But still!
 How can you stand it?!”

-“God,” sighed Julian, “You’re not gonna let it go, are you?”
+“God,” Julian sighed.
+“You’re not gonna let it go, are you?”

 Vemik ignored that.
 “I’d feel, like maybe itchy?
 Couldn’t sleep, couldn’t stop thinking… Is there word in English?”

 “Restless?
 I know you would, buddy.
 That’s just how your people are.
 Nothing wrong with it.”

-*“Rest-*\less.
+*“Rest*-less.
 Restless!
 Yes, I’d feel restless.
 When Singer was heavy with our girl, she kicked me out of the hut one night and said I should go fuck---”

 “That’s not how we work, bud!”
 Julian just barely managed to keep a straight face.
 Ten’Gewek were so *matter-of-fact* about these sorts of things.
 “Well, not how *we* work.
 Al and Xiù, I mean.
 And me.
 We stick together, like you do with Singer.”